snowplow/sql-runner/README.md

 * `-fromStep` : Optional argument which will allow you to start the sql-runner from any step in your playbook.
 * `-sqlroot`  : Optional argument to change where we look for the sql statements to run, defaults to the directory of your playbook.
 * `-var`      : Optional argument which allows you to pass a dictionary of key-value pairs which will be used to flesh out your templates.
+* `-consul`   : Optional argument which allows you to fetch playbooks and SQL files from a Consul server.

 ### Playbooks